Cleaning Up (1933 film)

 Cleaning Up is a 1933 British comedy film directed by Leslie S. Hiscott and starring George K. Gee, Betty Astell and Davy Burnaby.
-It was made at Beaconsfield Studios as a quota quickie.

-The film's sets were designed by Norman G. Arnold.
+It was written by Michael Barringer and made at Beaconsfield Studios as a quota quickie with sets designed by Norman G. Arnold.

+Plot

+Lord Pumpford's son Tony refuses to follow the usual family tradition of marrying money, and finds a job as a vacuum cleaner salesman, where he meets actress Marion Brent.
+His father's friend Sir Rickaby Rudd is interested in Marion, and to allay his wife's suspicions, he tricks Tony into pretending to be her husband.
+Farcical events follow, ending with Tony winning Marion.